elhawk/minesweeper/README.md

 Trying to learn react by coding up minesweeper in it

-we'll see how it goes
+we'll see how it goes!